In this guide we look at the legal obligations of a business and the related compliance requirements that a business needs to consider.

 This is a detailed area of the law with numerous compliance requirements and we recommend that you read our guide to GDPR for businesses to assist you in meeting all of the legal obligations imposed by this legislation.
 If you need GDPR documentation, you can find all of our GDPR templates in our GDPR Compliance Kit.

-Legal Obligations if You Sell to Consumers
+Legal Obligations of a Business if You Sell to Consumers

 Any business that sells products or services to “consumers”, i.e. people that are not buying from you in the course of their business, must comply with The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.